dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/semantic-layer/excel.md

 ## Installing the add-on

-1. In Excel,authenticate with your host, dbt Cloud environment ID, and service token.
+1. In Excel, authenticate with your host, dbt Cloud environment ID, and service token.
    - Access your Environment ID, Host, and URLs in your dbt Cloud Semantic Layer settings.
 Generate a service token in the Semantic Layer settings or API tokens settings
    <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-and-gsheets.jpg" width="70%" title="Access your Environment ID, Host, and URLs in your dbt Cloud Semantic Layer settings.
 Generate a service token in the Semantic Layer settings or API tokens settings" />